-ByAllAccounts and eMoney.
+BvAllAccounts and eMonev.
 PCM, in conjunction with the services provided by ByAllAccounts, Inc. or eMoney Advisor, may also provide periodic comprehensive reporting services which can incorporate all of the client's investment assets, including those investment assets that are not part of the assets managed by PCM (the "Excluded Assets").
 The client and/or their other advisor(s) that maintain trading authority, and not PCM, shall be exclusively responsible for the investment performance of the Excluded Assets.
 Unless otherwise specifically agreed to, in writing, PCM's service relative to the Excluded Assets is limited to reporting only.
 The sole exception to the above shall be if PCM is specifically engaged to monitor and/or allocate the assets within the client's 401(k) account maintained away at the custodian directed by the client's employer.
 As such, except with respect to the client's 401(k) account (if applicable), PCM does not maintain any trading authority for the Excluded Assets.
 Rather, the client and/or the client's designated other investment professional(s) maintain supervision, monitoring and trading authority for the Excluded Assets.
 If PCM is asked to make a recommendation as to any Excluded Assets, the client is under absolutely no obligation to accept the recommendation, and PCM shall not be responsible for any implementation error (timing, trading, etc.) relative to the Excluded Assets.
 In the event the client desires that PCM provide investment management services for the Excluded Assets, the client may engage PCM to do so pursuant to the terms and conditions of the agreement between PCM and the client.

-Socially Responsible Investing Limitations.
-Socially Responsible Investing involves the incorporation of Environmental, Social and Governance considerations into the investment due diligence process ("ESG").
-There are potential limitations associated with allocating a portion of an investment portfolio in ESG securities (i.e., securities that have a mandate to avoid, when possible, investments in such products as alcohol, tobacco, firearms, oil drilling, gambling, etc.).
-The number of these securities may be limited when compared to those that do not maintain such a mandate.
-ESG securities could underperform broad market indices.
+Socially Responsible (ESG) Investing Limitations.
+Socially Responsible Investing involves the incorporation of Environmental, Social and Governance ("ESG") considerations into the investment due diligence process.
+ESG investing incorporates a set of criteria/factors used in evaluating potential investments: Environmental (i.e., considers how a company safeguards the environment); Social (i.e., the manner in which a company manages relationships with its employees, customers, and the communities in which it operates); and Governance (i.e., company management considerations).
+The number of companies that meet an acceptable ESG mandate can be limited when compared to those that do not and could underperform broad market indices.
 Investors must accept these limitations, including potential for underperformance.
-Correspondingly, the number of ESG mutual funds and exchange traded funds are few when compared to those that do not maintain such a mandate.
-As with any type of investment (including any investment and/or investment strategies recommended and/or undertaken by PCM), there can be no assurance that investment in ESG securities or funds will be profitable, or prove successful.
-PCM does not maintain or advocate an ESG investment strategy, but will seek to employ ESG if directed by a client to do so.
+Correspondingly, the number of ESG mutual funds and exchange-traded funds are limited when compared to those that do not maintain such a mandate.
+As with any type of investment (including any investment and/or investment strategies recommended and/or undertaken by PCM), there can be no assurance that investment in ESG securities or funds will be profitable or prove successful.
+PCM does not maintain or advocate an ESG investment strategy but will seek to employ ESG if directed by a client to do so.
+If implemented, PCM shall rely upon the assessments undertaken by the unaffiliated mutual fund, exchange traded fund or separate account portfolio manager to determine that the fund's or portfolio's underlying company securities meet a socially responsible mandate.